 - Any voluntary employer-funded benefits that you may have in your super fund.

-This includes any super contributions made by your employer that are in excess of the 9.5% compulsory superannuation guarantee contributions that they are required to make on your behalf.
+This includes any super contributions made by your employer that are more than the 10% compulsory superannuation guarantee contributions that they are required to make on your behalf.

 10. Permanent incapacity

 You can access your super benefits early due to permanent incapacity provided you meet these eligibility conditions.

 Two medical practitioners must certify that you have physical or mental health issues that are likely to stop you from working ever again in the job you’re qualified to do.